LPardue/draft-pardue-alt-svc-ext-unsupported/draft-pardue-alt-svc-ext-unsupported.md

 switching between HTTP/2 and HTTP/3 and there is a possibility that extensions offered in one version of a connection are not provided in another.
-It is also feasible that support for extension points are not unilaterally deployed across a fleet of servers, whether in the same organization domain or not; a client might encounter problems with the Alternative could fail due to synchronization or coordination issues between the origin and the Alternative.
+It is also feasible that support for extension points are not unilaterally deployed across a fleet of servers, whether in the same organization domain or not.
+A client might encounter problems with the Alternative due to permanent error or transient erro due to synchronization or coordination issues between the origin and the Alternative.

 Advertising Alternative Services has quite a low barrier and does require up front coordination, meaning it is quite easy for an origin administrator to